-I am now an Assistant Research Professor at Worcester Polytechnic Institute, Mechanical Engineering Department, Aerospace Engineering Program.
+I am currently an Assistant Research Professor at Worcester Polytechnic Institute, Mechanical Engineering Department, Aerospace Engineering Program.

 Computational Plasma Physics

 2015, Ph.D., Astronautical Engineering, University of Southern California

 ∙ Dissertation: Particle-in-Cell Simulations of Plasma Interactions with Asteroidal and Lunar Surfaces